 Spruce up with vinyl decals

 Got an old white MALM dresser that is looking a little yellowed and scratched up?
 Vinyl stickers or contact paper is the easiest way to give the blank canvas a quick but impactful makeover.
 Pick a pattern (and there are so many to choose from to suit your home decor) that you like, peel and stick away.
 For continuous patterns, don’t forget to include the rung between drawer fronts when cutting your pieces.
 And be careful to ensure they match up.
-See the tutorial.
+See the vinyl wrapped MALM dresser.

 Add a pull out shelf / desk

 A fantastic hack for small space living.
 It took a bit of creativity but Otis figured out how to add a pull out desk into the MALM dresser itself.
 This pull-out laptop table slots between the top two drawers which is the perfect height (approx 74cm) for a desk.
 Best thing, it does not compromise the structural integrity or any of the drawers and you can still use them as they are meant to.
 See the MALM dresser pull-out laptop desk.